JoseLuiSS0/JoseLuiSS0/README.md

 ## 🚀 About Me
 I am a student focused on learning through **hands-on projects**.
-I enjoy applying **programming and mathematics** to real-world problems, especially in **data analysis, numerical modeling, and automation**.
+I enjoy applying **programming and mathematics** to real-world problems, especially in **data analysis, machine learning, and automation**.

 Currently, I am strengthening my skills in:
 - Python for data analysis and modeling